-9. al-Baghdadi is believed to have three wives - two Iraqi and one from Syria.
+9. Al-Baghdadi was believed to have three wives – two Iraqi and one from Syria.
 Two other women may have been married to him at some time.
-He is believed to have a son and a daughter.
+He was believed to have a son and a daughter.

-10. The United States has offered $25 million for information leading to his capture or his death.
+10. The United States had offered $25 million for information leading to his capture or his death.